 - When they reach soft peaks, you can turn off the mixer and start making the syrup.

 - In a medium/large pot, combine water, honey, and maple syrup.
-Set on the stove, turn the heat to medium and let the mixture cook until it reaches 240ºF.
+Set on the stove, turn the heat to medium and let it come to a boil.
+Keep it at a boil until it reaches 240ºF.
 Try to not disturb it, but if it starts to bubble too high, simply lower the heat just slightly.
-I highly recommend using a candy thermometer, however if you don't have one, this typically takes about 10 minutes (but please, just use a cheap thermometer!).
+I highly recommend using a cheap candy thermometer from Amazon.
+It's VERY important it reaches 240!

 - Remove the syrup mixture from the heat.
 While the mixer is going on medium, slowly pour into the egg whites.
 Once the syrup is all added, increase the speed and whip until the mix is thick and glossy (about 5 minutes).

-- Add in the vanilla and whip for another minute, then pour into a storage container and serve or store for up to 1 week!
+- Add in the vanilla and whip for another minute.

 Video